Key Takeaway

 Why Ozempic Users Notice Hair Changes

 Ozempic suppresses appetite and slows gastric emptying, which often leads to reduced calorie intake and significant weight loss.
-When the body experiences a sharp drop in calories and body weight, it can redirect resources away from non-essential functions like hair growth.
+When the body experiences a sharp drop in calories and body weight, it can redirect resources away from non-important functions like hair growth.
 This causes a larger-than-normal number of hair follicles to enter the telogen (resting) phase at the same time.
 Two to four months later, those resting hairs shed.

 Is Hair Loss Listed as an Ozempic Side Effect?